abdullahzmaili/AddBulkGroupMembers/README.md

 You can run AddBulkGroupMembers tool as a user who has the required permissions on Azure AD to update group membeships.

 ## How to run the script
-Download and run the `AddBulkGroupMembers.ps1` script from [this](https://github.com/abdullahzmaili/AddBulkGroupMembers.git) GitHub repo.
+#### 1- Download CSV file
+- Download and file the CSV file with users' object IDs.

+#### 2- Download AddBulkGroupMembers Tool
+- Download and execute AddBulkGroupMembers.ps1

 ## Why is this script useful?
 AddBulkGroupMembers automates adding members to any Azure AD group.